Modi1987/scorpion/penta_teleop/README.md

 Connect the dongle to Raspberry PI, to control the robot as follows:

-1- Left joystick for x and y motion
+1- Left joystick for linear motion in the plane (x and y)

 2- Right joystick for rotations